Numerical Implicitization

-Currently, \textit{NumericalImplicitization} is implemented for integral (i.e. reduced and irreducible) varieties $X$.
+Currently, \textit{NumericalImplicitization} is implemented for integral varieties $X$.
 Equivalently, the ideal $I$ is prime.
-Since numerical methods are used, we always work over the complex numbers with floating-point arithmetic.
+Since numerical methods are used, we always work with a floating-point representation for complex numbers.
 Moreover, $\widetilde{Y}$ is internally represented by its affine cone.
-This is because it is easier for computers to work with points in affine space; at the same time, this suffices to find the invariants of $\widetilde{Y}$.
+This is because it is easier to work with affine, as opposed to projective, coordinates; at the same time, this suffices to find the invariants of $\widetilde{Y}$.

-\textsc{Sampling.} All the methods in this package rely crucially on the ability to sample general points on $X$.
-To this end, two methods are provided in this package, {\tt{numericalSourceSample}} and {\tt{numericalImageSample}}, which allow the user to sample as many general points on $X$ and $Y$ as desired. {\tt{numericalSourceSample}} will compute a witness set of $X$, unless $X = \A^n$, by taking a numerical irreducible decomposition of $X$.
-This time-consuming step cannot be avoided.
-Once a witness set is known, points on $X$ can be sampled in negligible time. {\tt{numericalImageSample}} works by sampling points in $X$ via {\tt{numericalSourceSample}}, and then applying the map $F$.
+\textsc{Sampling.} All the methods in this package rely on the ability to sample general points on $X$.
+To this end, the method {\tt{numericalSourceSample}} is provided to allow the user to sample general points on $X$.
+This method works by computing a witness set for $X$, via a numerical irreducible decomposition of $I$---once this is known, points on $X$ can be quickly sampled.

 One way to view the difference in computation time between symbolic and numerical methods is that the upfront cost of computing a Gr\"obner basis is replaced with the upfront cost of computing a numerical irreducible decomposition, which is used to sample general points.
-However, if $X = \A^n$, then sampling is done by generating random tuples, and is essentially immediate.
-Thus, in this unrestricted parametrization case, the upfront cost of numerical methods becomes zero.
+However, if $X = \A^n$, then sampling is done by generating random tuples, so in this unrestricted (or rational) parametrization case, the upfront cost of numerical methods becomes negligible.
+Another situation where the cost of computing a numerical irreducible decomposition can be avoided is if the user can provide a single point on $X$: in this case, {\tt{numericalSourceSample}} can use the given point to quickly generate new general points on $X$ via path tracking.

 \textsc{Dimension.} The most basic invariant of an algebraic variety is its dimension.
-To compute the dimension of the image of a variety numerically, we use the following theorem:
+To compute the dimension of the image of a variety numerically, we use the following theorem \cite[III.10.4--10.5]{Har}: